brigadecore/brigade/sdk/README.md

 // ...

 client, err := core.NewEventsClient(
-  apiAddress, // The address of the Brigade 2 Prototpye API server, beginning with http:// or https://
+  apiAddress, // The address of the Brigade 2 Prototype API server, beginning with http:// or https://
-	apiToken, // An API token obtained using the Brigade 2 Prototpye CLI insecure, // boolean indicating whether TLS errors (if applicable) are tolerated ) if err != nil {
+	apiToken, // An API token obtained using the Brigade 2 Prototype CLI insecure, // boolean indicating whether TLS errors (if applicable) are tolerated ) if err != nil {